Isotonic regression with unknown permutations: Statistics, computation, and adaptation: Proofs of main results

 Specifically, for each $t \geq 0$, define the random variable

 which is the pointwise maximum of $K = \prod_{j = 1}^d |\beta (\kset^j)|$ random variables.
 Note that we have

 Applying Lemma~\ref{lem:sup-emp}(a) from the appendix, we have that for each $u \geq 0$,

 for some universal constant $C > 0$.
 Lemma~\ref{lem:fixed-partition-ep}, which is stated and proved at the end of this subsection, controls the expected supremum of the empirical process for a fixed choice of the partitions $\bl_1, \ldots, \bl_d$.
-Combining Lemma~\ref{lem:fixed-partition-ep} with the high probability bound~\eqref{eq:partition-hbp}, we obtain, for each $u \geq 0$, the bound
+Combining Lemma~\ref{lem:fixed-partition-ep} with the high probability bound~\eqref{eq:partition-hbp}, we obtain, for each pair of non-negative scalars $(t, u)$, the bound

 Now define the function $f_{\thetastar}(t) \defn \xi(t) - \frac{t^2}{2}$; our goal---driven by Lemma~\ref{lem:variational}---is to compute a value $t_{*}$ such that with high probability, $f_{\thetastar}(t) < 0$ for all $t \geq t_*$.